 This course introduces you to the most fundamental aspects of the discipline of sociology.
 We will explore the main theories, methods, and conceptual tools that sociologists use to understand our world.
-As you will soon discover, sociology is a diverse discipline.
-Sociologists study a variety of aspects of collective life ranging from broad and abstract processes, like the rise of capitalism and the appearance of bureaucracies, to the most mundane aspects of everyday life, such as embarrassment and practices of gift giving.
-While one aim of this course is to give you a sampling of the diversity of perspectives and insights in sociology, another is to introduce you to what all sociologists have in common-that they all approach the study of human behaviour socially.
-Our central focus throughout this course will be the question of what it means to think sociologically about the issues of our world.
+Sociology is a diverse discipline, and one aim of this course is to give you a sampling of the diversity of perspectives and insights in sociology.
+At the same time, we will also discuss what all sociologists have in common-that they all approach the study of human behaviour socially.
+Our central focus throughout this course will be the question of what it means to think sociologically about issues of our contemporary world.